jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab4_Tasks, Functions, and Testbench .md

 ### Part4-1-2

-Write a task called calc_even_parity which will take an 8-bit number, and compute and return parity.
-Write a module, called calc_even_parity_task, which calls the task with the operand received via the input port and outputs the result.
-Use the provided testbench, calc_even_parity_task_tb.v, that displays the result using $display system task.
+Write a task called ```calc_even_parity``` which will take an 8-bit number and compute and return parity.
+Write a module called calc_even_parity_task, which calls the task with the operand received via the input port and outputs the result.
+Use the provided testbench, calc_even_parity_task_tb.v, which displays the result using the $display system task.
 Simulate the design and verify the functionality.